jasonlue/jasonlue.github.io/_posts/2019-08-19-clustered-hashing.md

 ## Lessons Learned

-**"There can be no progress, no achievements, without sacrifice, and a man's worldly success will be in the measure that he sacrifices." -James Allen, As a Man Thinketh**
+**"There can be no progress, no achievements, without sacrifice, and a man's worldly success will be in the measure that he sacrifices." -James Allen, As a Man Thinketh**.

 ## References